sag7221/Brazilian_EComm_Predictions/README.md

-## Summary
+## Summary and Recommendations
--Recap everything from top to bottom
+- Recommendations from our findings